Preserve the memory of your loved one with a plaque on our Yahrzeit Wall. Learn More ->

-Rise Up Together: A Tisha b’Av Prayer for the Rohingya People
+Rise Up Together: A Tisha B’Av Prayer for the Rohingya People

-This prayer may be used as part of a Tisha b’Av service where it is traditional to sit on the floor with dim lighting.
+This prayer may be used as part of a Tisha B’Av service where it is traditional to sit on the floor with dim lighting.
 You might consider lighting one candle, commemorating the events we are mourning from Jewish history, reading the first section, then lighting a second candle to acknowledge the plight of the Rohingya people, and others suffering, today.
-After reading the second section, you might chant or read the book of Eicha (Lamentations) or sit in quiet meditation.
+After reading the second section, you might chant or read the book of Eikha (Lamentations) or sit in quiet meditation.
 You might close by reading the final lines of section 2, or by reading or chanting the words of Hashiveinu, at the end of section 1.

-Rise Up Together: A Tisha b’Av Prayer for the Rohingya People
+Rise Up Together: A Tisha B’Av Prayer for the Rohingya People

 1.